top of page

 • Fashion – You wear 20% of the clothes in your closet 80% of the time

-• Sales – 20% of your salesforce brings in 80% of the new business
+• Sales – 20% of your account executives bring in 80% of the new business

 • Customer Service – 20% of your customers have 80% of the issues